 So where does this dark figure come from?
 What are his evil plans?
 He’s clearly nowhere to be seen in the many legends surrounding St. Nicholas.
 What dark corner of the Germanic boondocks did he spring from?
 Let’s shed some light on the roots of the worshipping of Santa Claus.
 And some of the Proto-Clauses.

 Historical Roots I

 As a matter of fact, there have been traditions predating the worshipping of St. Nicholas, which had nothing to do with Christianity whatsoever, but held around the same time of year with very similar rites and customs.
 So, before Santa Claus became solo, he had Ruprecht as an assistant, but in even earlier times there was a single original that more closely resembled Ruprecht.
 This dark figure was going around town and no Santa to be seen anywhere.
 Let’s first take a look at the “younger” ancestors of Santa.

 The “Fur Nicholas” one might think if you superficially just translate the name directly, is yet another variation on the Knecht Ruprecht theme, however looking closer at his name, being called “Nickel” and not Nikolaus, or Klaus gives him a slightly different twist.
-Nikolaus or Klaus (Claus) are merely contractions of the name Nikolaus (i.e. Nicholas), whereas Nickel is also an old German nickname for the devil or pre-christian somewhat evil spirits bantering humans (hence the pumpernickel bread translates as pumpern = to fart and nickel = devil).
+Niklas or Klaus (Claus) are merely contractions of the name Nikolaus (i.e. Nicholas), whereas Nickel is also an old German nickname for the devil or pre-christian somewhat evil spirits bantering humans (hence the pumpernickel bread translates as pumpern = to fart and nickel = devil).
 The relationship many old German traditions have to the devil.
 In many tales he has been merely replacing whatever other evils spirits were in the story before Christianity came along.
 The devil in those folk tales is not necessarily seen as the through and through evil spirit as one might think judging solely based on Christian values.
 This is partly due to the fact, that Loki³ must have been acting as a role model for early Christianity to paint a colourful picture of the devil that would still speak to the pagans.
 But with that image Satan also sometimes tends to have a touch of Loki in our minds, being just a trickster and not a completely evil and malignent being as his concept should be according to Christian belief.